edgio-docs/edgio-docs/guides/performance.md

 ### Turn off caching when not needed

 For `GET` routes that you know you will or must not cache not cache, always explicitly disable caching.
-This indicates to XDN that it should not try to coalesce requests which leads to improved performance especially on slower upstreams.
+This indicates to the XDN that it should not try to coalesce requests which leads to improved performance especially on slower upstreams.

-For example if you know that nothing from your legacy upstream will or can ever be cached then do this:
+For example, if you know that nothing from your legacy upstream will or can ever be cached, do this:

 ```js
 new Router().fallback(({ proxy, cache }) => {